-The three reasons you should invest in Mentoring Training today!
+The three reasons you should invest in Mentoring Training2 today!

 - Because mentoring helps your people to develop social skills, confidence, empathy, leadership skills, motivation and empowered decision-making

-- You care about your people and it will show
+- You care about your people and will keep hold of them

 The skills learnt translate immediately to your business and you can have a social impact too!

 Why is mentoring different to many other forms of personal development?

-- Effective workplace mentoring provides unbiased, objective support that identifies the qualities, strengths and abilities in people and helps to develop them.
+- Effective workplace asset-based mentoring provides unbiased, objective support that identifies the qualities, strengths and abilities in people and helps to develop them.

 Over two days we can cover: